The Government of Canada took a big step forward on March 18, 2020, to combat the economic impact of the COVID-19 pandemic.

 Existing benefits like the CCB and GST credit will be paid out automatically based on your current setup.
 CCB and GST credit top-ups are expected in May 2020.

-For the Emergency Care Benefit and Emergency Support Benefit, all we know for now is that you will be able to apply through your CRA MyAccount or My Service Canada Account.
+For the Canada Emergency Response Benefit, you can apply through your CRA MyAccount or My Service Canada Account.

 For basic EI sickness benefits, you can apply through the regular routes.
 The phone number for EI inquiries is 1-800-206-7218 and it is available Monday to Friday from 8:30 am to 4:30 pm local time.